They are like Word

-If not entangled in a love-hate relationship, WYSIWYG editors are usually taken for granted by the online community.
+If not entangled in a love-hate relationship, WYSIWYG (standing for “what you see is what you get”) editors are usually taken for granted by the online community.
 Most users think sites and CMSs naturally come with such tools, which couldn’t be further from the truth.
 Unless a site uses a CMS like Drupal 8 that includes CKEditor by default, developers and site owners have to manually implement them.

 Newcomers to the WYSIWYG scene have to unfortunately deal with a variety of misconceptions surrounding online rich text editors.
-The following article will cover some of those myths and try to demystify them, because in the right hands an editor can be a great asset to your site.
+The following article will cover some of those myths and try to demystify them because in the right hands a powerful WYSIWYG HTML editor can be a great asset to your site.

 So let’s begin…

-First, unlike desktop word processing apps designed primarily for printing static layouts, online editors generate HTML designed for dynamic Internet pages.
+First, unlike desktop word processing apps designed primarily for printing static layouts, online editors generate HTML (or HyperText Markup Language) designed for dynamic web pages.
 That reason alone makes them diametrically different.

 Having said that, Word content doesn’t include any of the semantic elements of the Web.
 It needs to be converted by a WYSIWYG editor, and that changes the look and feel - it’s unavoidable.

 As stated in the above myth, online WYSIWYG editors aren’t desktop applications so they can’t convert or save to any specific file format, like .docx or PDF.
-There’s ways to convert saved HTML but you would need to install special converters on the server and it wouldn’t be the editor’s job.
+There are ways to convert saved HTML source code but you would need to install special converters on the server and it wouldn’t be the editor’s job.

 Myth!
 WYSIWYG editors are designed to modify the content of your pages.
 Google Docs, on the other hand, acts almost like an iframe within your page and is designed for print, not for the web.
 Although CKEditor can be customized to include some Google Docs features, we’re still talking about different technologies.